Property Insurance Explained - What Is Terrorism Cover?

 Sadly, the frequency, audacity and geographical reach of terrorist attacks has noticeably increased in recent years.
 Understandably, businesses, property owners, and insurers are concerned with mitigating the risks posed by the increasingly prevalent, damaging and random terrorist attacks.

-Typically, losses, costs, damages and expenses from terrorism are normally excluded from standard business and Landlord Insurance policies.
+Typically, losses, costs, damages and expenses from terrorism are usually excluded from standard business and Landlord Insurance policies.
 As such, terrorism cover must either be added on as an extension to cover, or purchased as a stand-alone policy.
 By adding terrorism cover to your policies, you can protect your business or property from this ever-growing set of threats.

 The Pool Reinsurance Company